syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Right-to-left.md

 # Right to left(RTL)

-Rich Text Editor supports to change the layout direction of the control in the right-to-left direction by setting the [FlowDirection](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.visualelement.flowdirection?view=xamarin-forms#Xamarin_Forms_VisualElement_FlowDirection) to `RightToLeft` or by changing the device language.
+Rich Text Editor provides support to change the layout direction of the control in the right-to-left direction by setting the [FlowDirection](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.visualelement.flowdirection?view=xamarin-forms#Xamarin_Forms_VisualElement_FlowDirection) to `RightToLeft` or by changing the device language.

 {% tabs %}
 {% highlight xaml %}